 This module will provide an overview of the theory and application of risk management in the context of workplace, work environment and work equipment safety.
 This includes risks arising from physical and organisational aspects of the workplace in a range of contexts and settings.

-You will do practical work in the form of workplace visits, risk assessments and laboratory simulations, as well as attending lectures, workshops and seminars.
+You undertake risk assessments on campus where available (in light of the ongoing Covid-19 outbreak) and through virtual case studies, as well as engaging with online lectures, workshops and seminars.
 You’ll explore the theory in lectures – some of which are given by external specialists - and apply it in seminars through group work, discussions and problem-solving exercises based on real-life scenarios.
 Case study evaluations and discussions with professionals will further consolidate your understanding.
-In workshops you’ll learn how to use equipment, including occupational hygiene and noise monitoring equipment, and carry out inspections, audits and assessments.
+In workshops you’ll learn about equipment, including occupational hygiene and noise monitoring equipment, and understand how to carry out inspections, audits and assessments.

 You will also do your own independent study and make use of online learning resources, including professional databases and Health and Safety Executive campaign sites.
 The Unihub also has interactive exercises, links to external sources of information and podcasts, and a message board for discussions.

-This programme uses a wide variety of assessment including creating leaflets, personal reflection, essays, management reports in line with industry expectations, and the independent project.
+This programme uses a wide variety of assessment including personal reflection, essays, management reports in line with industry expectations, and the independent project.
 You will have one exam.